wearelighthouse/php/README.md

 ### A note on `composer update`

 `composer update` is a dangerous command and shouldn't be used unless you know what you are doing.
-If used wrongly you can accidently fetch version of your projects dependencies that don't work with your code base.
+If used wrongly you can accidentally fetch versions of your projects dependencies that don't work with your code base.

 The best thing to do is read their [getting started](https://getcomposer.org/doc/01-basic-usage.md) guide and learn everything you need to about composer!